HabibMrad/HabibMrad/README.md

-- 👋 Hi, I’m @HabibMrad
+- 👋 Hi, I’m Habib Mrad
 - 👀 I’m interested in ML/DL in Healthcare and espacially in Cadiology
 - 🌱 I’m currently learning ML and DL for CVDs
 - 💞️ I’m looking to collaborate on building new apps related to ML in CVDs